Piala Tun Sharifah Rodziah

 Piala Tun Sharifah Rodziah (Tun Sharifah Rodziah Cup) is a women's football tournament in Malaysia.
-It was established in 1976 as a women's football competition competed by the teams around Malaysia.
+It was established in 1976.
 The competition is managed by the Football Association of Malaysia (FAM).

 History

-A women's football competition has been held in Malaysia since 1960.
-The inaugural season was competed by four teams from Perak, Selangor, Negeri Sembilan and Malacca.
-A competition trophy was only introduced in 1961, contributed by the Straits Times.

-Women Football Association of Malaysia (PBWM) was officially registered in December 1974, and the first president was the Tun Sharifah Rodziah.
-A proper tournament was officially held in 1976 when PBWM introduced the women's football tournament, the Piala Tun Sharifah Rodziah.
-A new trophy was contributed by the Tunku Abdul Rahman for the inaugural tournament season.
-The cup format followed the Piala Malaysia format that year, and a home and away match was introduced for the tournament.
-A total of eight teams compete: Johor, Melaka, Negeri Sembilan, Selangor, Pahang, Perak, Penang and Singapore.
+Women's football competitions have been held in Malaysia since 1960.
+Women Football Association of Malaysia (PBWM) was registered in December 1974, and the first president was Tun Sharifah Rodziah.
+A proper tournament was held in 1976 when PBWM introduced the Piala Tun Sharifah Rodziah.
+A new trophy was contributed by Tunku Abdul Rahman.
+The cup format followed the Piala Malaysia.
+A total of eight teams from Johor, Melaka, Negeri Sembilan, Selangor, Pahang, Perak, Penang and Singapore competed.

-The cup was held on a consistent basis until 2004, and was then not held for 11 years.
+The cup was held on a consistent basis until 2004.
 It made a comeback in 2015 for the 28th edition.
 A total of ten teams participated in the revival season of the tournament.
 The 2015 season was won by MISC-MIFA.
 In 2016, MISC-MIFA defended their championship by winning the cup for the second time.

-12 teams participated in the 2017 edition of the tournament where the teams were divided into two groups.
-The winner goes to Sarawak.

-In 2018, the tournament was participate by 8 teams and still using a group format.
-The final match was won by Kedah for the first time since their club participate in this tournament by defeat Melaka with 2 goal in 90min time.
+12 teams participated in the 2017 edition of the tournament.
+The winner was Sarawak.
+In 2018, the tournament was contested by 8 teams.
+The final match was won by Kedah for the first time, defeating Melaka by 2–0.